GSA-TTS/identity-handbook/_articles/platform-gitlab-env-deploy.md

     functionality out.

-    When your new image works and a build completes, your env_runner will be recycled, so it will return to it's locked-down state.
+    When your new image works and a build completes, your env_runner will be recycled, so it will return to its locked-down state.
 You can keep it around by commenting out the `post_deploy_<env>` job in `.gitlab-ci.yml` and keep cycling if you need to, but BE SURE TO REVERT THIS WHEN DONE.